imjoy-team/ImJoy/docs/i2k_tutorial.md

 Now in the Python plugin we can do `await api.createWindow(type="Image Viewer", data={"process": self.process})` (assuming you have defined a function in the plugin class named `process`).

-?> When calling `api.createWindow`, there are two ways to refer to another window plugin: 1) set the `type` key to the window plugin name, e.g. if your window plugin is called `mywindowplugin` you will set this as `type`.
+?> When calling `api.createWindow`, there are two ways to refer to another window plugin: 1) set the `type` key to the window plugin name, e.g. if your window plugin is called `My Window Plugin` you will set this as `type`.
 Important this name is obtained from the `name` definition in the `<config>` block.
-Further you will need to set it as a dependencies, e.g. “dependencies”: [“https://github.com/imjoy-team/imjoy-plugins/blob/master/repositorymywindowplugin.imjoy.html”].
+Further you will need to set it as a dependencies, e.g. “dependencies”: [“https://github.com/imjoy-team/imjoy-plugins/blob/master/repository/my-window-plugin.imjoy.html”].
 2) if the window plugin is available as source code or served from a public server, you can set `src` as the plugin source code or the plugin URL.
 In this case, the plugin will be dynamically populated.
 It allows for example storing the window plugin as a string in Python or even dynamically generate window plugin based on templates.

 The following code is for a simplified version of the image viewer, please adjust your full image viewer by taking it as a reference.
-To try it, you will need to run the following two plugins sequentially and the button `Proces` shown in the first plugin will be disabled.
+To try it, you will need to run the following two plugins sequentially and the button `Process` shown in the first plugin will be disabled.

 <!-- ImJoyPlugin: {"fold": [0], "editor_height": "500px"} -->
 ```html